sohampachpande/water-system-iitgn/Readme.md

 ## Project contains code for
 1. Data collection from Water sensors and Wifi Logs
-2. Web server for visualising Water Flow and Occupancy at IIT Gandhinagar
+2. Web server for visualising Water Flow and Occupancy at IIT Gandhinagarusing Plotly and Dash

 The repo contains demo data from March 2019 for testing purpose.